 Price: $190 SHOP NOW

-Seattle-based Kavu is best known for making extremely airy and fun five-panel hats designed for river rafting, trail running, and pretty much any and all activity under the sun.
+Seattle-based Kavu is best known for making extremely airy and fun five-panel hats designed for water sports, trail running, and pretty much any and all activity under the sun.
 But they also make some sick patchwork shorts, and these are them.
 Cotton canvas isn't quick dry, but it is burly.
-The swooping pockets are great for climbing, and the integrated belt helps you strap in when it's adventure time.
+The swooping pockets are great for climbing, the integrated belt helps you strap in when it's adventure time, and the look goes great with a pair of hiking boots.

 Price: $70 SHOP NOW

 California surf shop and apparel brand Mollusk took the classic fatigue short and mixed things up by swapping out sateen cotton for a robust ripstop cotton.
-The 7” inseam should suit just about anyone’s tastes and the combination of an elastic waistband with beltloops let you choose your own adventure.
-Tortoise pattern buttons on the rear pockets for earn extra style points from us.
+The 7” inseam should suit just about anyone’s tastes and the combination of an elastic waistband with belt loops let you choose your own adventure.
+Tortoise pattern buttons on the rear pockets earn extra style points from us.

 Price: $65 SHOP NOW

-Made of deadstock fabrics with asymmetric functionalism in mind, these soft, roomy, unisex shorts from Portland, Oregon's own it.Vanishes nearly sold out within minutes of their recent release—a few XLs are left for now, with a full restock coming later this summer.
-In the meantime, join us in drooling over the bungee and toggle cargo pocket closure, built-in webbing belt, contrast patch pockets, and overall just dope design.
-(Check out our exclusive interview with it.Vanishes founder and designer Rob Darmour here.)
+Made of deadstock fabrics with asymmetric functionalism in mind, this soft, unisex pair of shorts from Portland, Oregon's own Earth\Studies (formerly known as it.Vanishes) tend to sell out fast.
+That's thanks to their bungee and toggle cargo pocket closure, built-in webbing belt, contrast patch pockets, and overall dope design.
+If you're looking for a slim fit you won't find it here—these are roomy on purpose.
+(Check out our exclusive interview with the brand's founder and designer Rob Darmour here.)

 Price: $160 SHOP NOW

-It’s unlikely you’ll ever see someone at your gym, crag, or local boulder spot in a pair of And Wander’s Climbing Short, but don’t let that stop you from being the first.
-These rare, mesh-lined nylon shorts are made in Japan and cut in a generous, roomy fit with four large pockets, unmissable due to the contrast stitching throughout.
+It’s unlikely you’ll ever see someone at your gym, crag, or local boulder spot in a pair of And Wander’s Trek Short, but don’t let that stop you from being the first.
+These rare, nylon blend shorts are made in Japan and cut in a generous, roomy fit with two large side pockets, which are unmissable due to the contrast stitching.
 This one wins our coveted “most GORP award” out of this lineup.
 And Wander doesn't miss.

-The single most packable shorts in our roundup come from American climbing apparel pioneer Gramicci, whose legacy is now carried out by a Japanese design team.
-These nylon shorts come in an 8” inseam and boast chlorine-safe properties so don’t hesitate taking a dip.
-Even the pockets are designed to let water pass through them.
+The single most packable shorts in our roundup come from American climbing apparel pioneer Gramicci, whose renegade legacy is now carried out by a Japanese design team.
+These moisture-wicking nylon shorts come in an 8” inseam and boast chlorine-safe properties so don’t hesitate taking a dip.
+Even the pockets are designed to let water pass through them, which hikers will appreciate while trekking in the rain.
 Available in standard solid colors and some more fun options like patchwork and camo.

 Price: $95 SHOP NOW

 If you thought 5” Baggies weren’t going to make the list then you were greatly mistaken.
-This is the measuring stick by which all others are measured–it’s perfect for running, thru-hiking, swimming, and simply just surviving Summer.
+These lightweight shorts are the measuring stick by which all others are measured–they're perfect for running, thru-hiking, swimming, and simply just surviving Summer.
 Seriously deep front pockets and a single snap rear pocket take care of cargo while a drawstring and elastic waistband keeps things simple.
 The interior mesh lining isn’t for everyone, but we believe every baggy-owner reserves the right to cut them out and wear with the undergarment of their choice.
+Recently, Patagonia has started making Baggies with 100% recycled nylon that comes from discarded fishing nets.

 Price: $55 SHOP NOW